lumeland/lume.land/docs/core/components.md

 {% endcomp %}
 ```

-The content of the components are passed in the `content` key:
+The content of the components are passed throught the `content` variable:

 <lume-code>